Blog > Documentation > Mental Health Documentation Best Practices: Guidelines & Cheat Sheet

 4. Professional Accountability and Quality Control

 Following mental health documentation guidelines helps standardize care, reduces ambiguity, and makes audits or peer reviews smooth.
+Consistent documentation practices also help supervisors identify training needs and ensure staff are meeting organizational and regulatory standards.

-General Process for Mental Health Documentation — Intake to Discharge
+Mental Health Documentation Guidelines: Intake to Discharge

 1. Intake Documentation